camunda/camunda-docs/docs/guides/getting-started/implement-service-task.md

 Take the following steps:

-1. Click **Import New Diagram** in the context menu to inject the BPMN-model you just downloaded into the diagram.
+1. Click **Import New Diagram** in the context menu to inject the BPMN-model you downloaded into the diagram.

 ![import](../../product-manuals/modeler/cloud-modeler/img/import-diagram.png)